 Mobile commerce is also known as m-commerce.
 It is performing e-commerce through mobile devices.
 M-commerce is projected to be the next generation of e-commerce.

 While developing an e-commerce website, it is also essential to make your store accessible by phone.
 M-commerce should also cover a wide variety of transactions.
-The transaction from the telephone includes shopping, payments, and banking.
+Transaction from the telephone includes shopping, payments, and banking.

 Some of the benefits of building m-commerce are:

-2. The mobile commerce application can boost retail sales, with trouble-free access to websites anytime and an easy transaction feature.
+- The mobile commerce application can boost retail sales with trouble-free website access anytime and an easy transaction feature.

 M-commerce is a doorway to opportunities.
-Such as Omni-Channel retail is a modern approach to deliver services both online and offline.
+Such as Omni-Channel retail is a modern approach to delivering services online and offline.
 It allows selling through different channels.

 Different Types of eCommerce Websites.

 Business to Business e-commerce relates to the sales between business entities.
-For example, this type of commerce transaction involves a manufacturer, wholesaler, and retailer.
+For example, this commerce transaction involves a manufacturer, wholesaler, and retailer.